Speech etiquette examples from life and literature. Formulas and typical situations of speech etiquette and communication

 My regards.

-Among the military, it is customary to greet with the words:
+Among military personnel it is customary to greet with the words:

 Task 172.
 Write how you greet your family, friends, teachers, neighbors, director.
-Write with what kind of greeting your relatives, classmates, neighbors, teachers, acquaintances address you.
+Write what greetings your loved ones, classmates, neighbors, teachers, and acquaintances greet you with.

 Task 173.
-Write, in your opinion, is there a relationship between the character of a person, his upbringing, position in society, mood and the greeting formulas that he uses?
-Justify your answer.
+Write, do you think, is there a relationship between a person’s character, his upbringing, position in society, mood and the greeting formulas that he uses?
+Give reasons for your answer.

 Task 174.
-Tell me, do the specifics of the situation, meeting affect the choice of greeting?
+Tell me, do the features of the situation or meeting influence the choice of greeting?
 Illustrate your answer with examples.

 Task 175.
-Get acquainted with the greetings and say which of them contain additional information and which one?
+Look at the greetings and tell me which of them contain additional information and which?

 Hello, dear Anatoly Evgenievich!